iiasa/message-ix-models/doc/global/source/message_globiom/energy/conversion/electricity.rst

    Cost indicators for thermoelectric power-plant investment (Fricko et al., 2016 :cite:`fricko_marker_2016`).

 In :numref:`fig-ther`, the black ranges show historical cost ranges for 2005.
-Green, blue, and red ranges show cost ranges in 2100 for SSP1, SSP2, and SSP3, respectively (see descriptions of the SSP narratives in section :ref:`narratives`).
+Green, blue, and red ranges show cost ranges in 2100 for SSP1, SSP2, and SSP3, respectively (see description of the :ref:`narratives`).
 Global values are represented by solid ranges.
 Values in the global South are represented by dashed ranges.
 The diamonds show the costs in the “North America” region (Fricko et al., 2016 :cite:`fricko_marker_2016`).

 .. _fig-nonth:
 .. figure:: /_static/costind-nonthermo.png